 News and forthcoming events:

-- View the details and CFP for our forthcoming conference, Heritage, Celebrations and Anniversaries.
+- View the details and CFP for our forthcoming conference, Dickens and Fantasy.

 - Dickens Day 2015: Dickens, Readers and Reading

 - Dickens Day 2012: Dickens and Popular Culture